faridskyman/pxt-rekabit/README.md

-# REKA:BIT Extension for Microsoft MakeCode
+# REKA:BIT Extension for Microsoft MakeCode (modified to remove NeoPixel/ RGB) to make Bluetooth work

 This code provides the driver for [**REKA:BIT** - Simplifying robotics with micro:bit](https://www.cytron.io/p-rekabit-simplifying-robotics-with-microbit).